aces/Loris/modules/imaging_uploader/test/TestPlan.md

    - A file that is not of type `.tgz` or `tar.gz` or `.zip` (e.g. a `.jpg` or `.txt`)
    - A file that exceeds the max upload size
-   - A file that that does not match the `PSCID_CandID_VisitLabel` convention (once the PSCID, CandID, and Visit Label fields of the form have been validated)
+   - A file that that does not match the `PSCID_CandID_VisitLabel` convention

    [Manual Testing]